xyu/hadoop/hadoop-cloud-storage-project/hadoop-tos/hadoop-tos-core/src/site/markdown/cloud-storage/index.md

 | user/             | no               | /user              | Directory       |

 The FileSystem requirements above are not enforced rules in flat mode, users can construct cases violating the requirements above.
-For example, creating a file with its parent is a file too.
+For example, creating a file with its parent is a file.
-The behaviour is undefined in these semantic violation cases.

 In hierarchy mode, the requirements are enforced rules controlled by TOS service, so there won't be semantic violations.

 ### List, Rename and Delete

 List, rename and delete are costly operations in flat mode.
-Since the namespace is flat, a client needs to list with prefix and filter all objects under the specified directory.
-For rename and delete operations, the client needs to rename and delete objects one by one.
+Since the namespace is flat, to list a directory, the client needs to scan all objects with directory as the prefix and filter with delimiter.
+For rename and delete directory, the client needs to first list the directory to get all objects and then rename or delete objects one by one.
 So they are not atomic operations and costs a lot comparing to hdfs.

 The idiosyncrasies of hierarchy mode is supporting directory.
 So it can list very fast and support atomic rename and delete directory.
 Rename or delete failure in flat mode may leave